BenoitDavid35/Traductor/README.md

 ### To upgrade

-Record button - Appears code got missing but exists in the script_new.js file      15/07/2019
+Record button - Appears code got missing but exists in the script_new.js file Events not locked to enter button to send message

 Doc Here: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API

-Make it a full working maketable application ?
-15/07/2019

-### Things i deliberately REMOVED

-The license API key for google - Security reasons package-lock.json - Security reasons